nadavhen/nadav-hen-lab-automation-repo/Project8-communication-with-the-computer/README.md

 1. Develop an Arduino sketch (C++ code) that interacts with a device over a serial port.
 2. The sketch should continuously monitor the serial port for incoming data.
-3. When data is available, the sketch should read a number of unknown length from the serial port. **There are two main options: you can send a newline at the end of hte number and arduino waits for the new line.
+3. When data is available, the sketch should read a number of unknown length from the serial port. **There are two main options: you can send a newline at the end of the number and arduino waits for the new line.
 This means that also your python code will have to add a newline to its command.
 Alternatively, the number will not be terminated by a specific character, so configure the serial monitor accordingly**.
 This number is the time in milliseconds that the LED on the device should light up when a button is pressed.
 4. After reading the number, the sketch should print a message to the serial port stating "I received: " followed by the number.
 5. The sketch should then use the received number to set a timer using the MsTimer2 library.
 The timer should be set to the received number plus one ms (if this bug was seen in project6).